IsaacBreen/embedit/README.md

 # embedit

 `embedit` is a command line tool for performing bulk operations on text files (e.g. a package) with OpenAI's API.
-It currently provides two commands: `search`, which performs semantic search on text files using embeddings, and `transform` which performs arbitrary transformations using a custom prompt.
+It currently provides these commands: `search`, which performs semantic search on text files using embeddings, and `transform` which performs arbitrary transformations using a custom prompt.

-*Can't I just feed my files to the API directly?*
+ `commit-msg` generates a commit message based on the diff of the staged files and the commit history.

-You could.
-But transforming each file independently could lead to inconsistent behaviour. `embedit transform` combines your files into a single prompt so that they can be transformed in a coherent way and then splits the result back into individual files.
+ `autocommit` generates a commit message and commits the changes in one step.

 ## Installation